-If a benefit is means tested, it is only available to those people who earn beneath a certain level of income.
-Depending on their circumstances, your relative might qualify for such financial help.
+Means-tested benefits are only available to people who earn less than a certain level of income.
+Your relative might qualify for financial help, depending on their circumstances.
 The main benefits and allowances are described in separate articles:

 - Attendance allowance